 The Constitution provides for the establishment of a Supreme Court.
 The Supreme Court of India has greater jurisdiction than any comparable court around the world.
 It can deal with disputes between the Union of India and other states, it can hear appeals from the state high courts on civil, criminal and constitutional matters, and has special appellate power to grant leave to appeal from any court or tribunal.
 Thus, the Supreme Court is a forum for any grievance in the country that requires judicial intervention.

-If you know the case you are looking for, and it is reported in either the Supreme Court Reports (SCR) (2010+) (open access) or SCC Online (SCC) (UniMelb staff & students), and if it is important for you to have this version, use SCR first, then SCC.
-If it reported in neither of these series, use another report series or an unreported version such as Manupatra or Kanoon.
+If you know the case you are looking for, and it is reported in either the Supreme Court Reports (SCR), and if it is important for you to have this version, use SCR first.

-Law Reports series are sometimes also (somewhat confusingly) called 'law journals'.
+Law reports series are sometimes also (somewhat confusingly) called 'law journals'.
 Many of these contain scholarly articles as well as case reports.

 The Law Library has access to several law report series, in print and online.